 Preparation for a profession is the answer.
 Pre-professional programs typically require a lot of supervised and graded practicum experiences/labs, where for instance, athletic training students actually tape ankles or education students tutor 6th graders.
-Practicums and labs help students to affirm their interest in the major (it is one thing to think you want to be in interior design and another to produce complicated designs for a nursing home).
+Practicums and labs help students to affirm their interest in the major.
 These hands-on experiences also help the faculty to see if the students can actually DO the job well, not just talk about it.

 Pre-professional programs are normally nationally accredited, an assurance that the curriculum, faculty and student experiences are at a high standard.
 Often students in pre-professional programs must pass national tests.
 Test scores for CPS majors are considerably higher than the national average.